Samurai Champloo: Sidetracked: Development and release

 Samurai Champloo was created by director Shinichirō Watanabe and anime studio Manglobe, with the aim of blending a traditional Japanese setting with the culture and music of hip hop.
 Sidetracked was one of two licensed anime titles created by Grasshopper Manufacture for the PlayStation 2, the other being Blood+: One Night Kiss based on the series Blood+.
-Suda selected it from a group of potential projects presented by Namco Bandai Games, coincidentally after he had watched and liked the anime's first episode.
-Company founder Goichi Suda cited these licensed projects as the first sign of the company's international recognition following the release of Killer7.
+During the period after completing Killer7, Grasshopper Manufacture were left in a financially precarious position, taking on contract work including licensed titles.
+Company founder Goichi Suda selected Sidetracked from a group of potential projects presented by Namco Bandai Games, coincidentally after he had watched and liked the anime's first episode.
+Speaking in 2006, Suda cited these licensed projects as the first sign of the company's international recognition following the release of Killer7.
 Suda acted as the game's director and co-writer.
-The scenario was co-written with Masahi Ooka, who had collaborated with Suda on The Silver Case.
 It was co-produced by Namco Bandai's Takahiro Sasanoi and Yoshinobu Matsuo.
 The original cast (Ayako Kawasumi as Fuu, Kazuya Nakai as Mugen, and Ginpei Sato as Jin) returned, with new character Worso being voiced by Akira Ishida.

+Suda co-wrote the scenario with Masahi Ooka, with whom he had worked since The Silver Case (1999).
+Grasshopper Manufacture had to work on the project with two restrictions; no mention was to be made of the word Edo, and the "samurai who smells of sunflowers" was not to be included.
+Outside those restrictions the team were given complete creative freedom, influencing Suda to set the game in the Ezo region, intending it as a deliberate contrast with the characters going to Kyushu in the anime.
+He described the relationship with the original studio Manglobe as "easy-going", with Grasshopper being allowed to choose the game's genre and Watanabe checking the script and voice work so it remained consistent with the anime.
+Suda enjoyed working with the staff, citing it as a positive interaction between game designers and animators that was rare in Japan.